Franzferdinan51/Nexus-Docs/README.md

 ### Enabling "Dual-Check" Mode
 1. Go to **Settings** (Gear Icon).
 2. Enable **"Dual Check Mode"**.
-3. Select your **"Preferred Verifier"** (e.g., "Local Model B" or "Gemini").
+3. Select your **"Preferred Verifier"** (e.g., "Local Model D").
-    *   *Tip: Use a small model for the main loop and a large/reasoning model for the verifier.*
+    *   *Independent Operation*: Your verifier can be disabled in the main Swarm list (saving resources) but will auto-wake to verify VIP targets.

 ### Connecting LM Studio
 1. Start LM Studio and load a model.